 Project Management Journal Guidelines

-Each paper should contain one key point, which the author should be able to state in one sentence.
-Authors are expected to describe the knowledge and foundations underlying their research approach, and theoretical concepts that give meaning to data, and to demonstrate how they are relevant to organizations.
+Papers published in Project Management Journal® must relate to research and provide new contributions to project management theory and/or project management practices.
+Each paper should contain clear research questions, which the author should be able to state in one paragraph.
+Authors are expected to describe the knowledge and foundations underlying their research approach, and theoretical concepts that give meaning to data or to proposed decision support methods, and to demonstrate how they are relevant to organizations in the realm of project management.
 Papers that speculate beyond current thinking are more desirable than papers that use tried-and-true methods to study routine problems, or papers motivated strictly by data collection and analysis.

-Authors should make contributions of specialized research to project, program, and portfolio management theory and define any specialized terms and analytic techniques used.
+Authors should make contributions of specialized research to project, program, and portfolio management theory and to the theory of the project-oriented organization or project network.
+They should define any specialized terms and analytic techniques used.
 Papers should be well argued and well written, avoiding jargon at all times.
-The Journal has no preference for subjects of study, nor do we attach a greater significance to one methodological style than another.
+Project Management Journal® does not prefer subjects of study, as long as they are in the project, program, or portfolio management field, or in the field of the project-oriented organization or project network, nor do we attach a greater significance to one methodological style than another does.

 Avoid Use of Commercialism